-If the produce you’re eating is from a large farm, for example from a large grocery store, you really want to wash it all, even leaf vegetables, thoroughly.
-This will help to avoid bacteria from soils, but will wash off fertilizers and pesticides too.
+The producer is mandated by the federal government to wash off pesticides and fertilizers before sending produce to market.
 If the packaging says the vegetables were washed, I would believe it.
-Many people don’t know that production facilities use a very weak solution of bleach and water (1-3 tsp per gallon) to “dip” wash produce before packaging.
-Maybe you want to be safer – go ahead and wash it yourself.
-Give yourself peace of mind.
-But make sure to take your own precautions to keep from contaminating your own food.
+Many people don’t know that production facilities use a very weak solution of bleach and water (1-3 tsp per gallon) to dip-wash produce before packaging.
+If you choose to wash your produce again, make sure to take your own precautions to keep from contaminating your own food.

 - Wash your hands after handling meats, dirt from your garden, your unfinished compost, even paper money and coins.